FAQ on ADMISSIONS

 Q : Can I take a course at other GSIS?

-A : Yes, stdents of KUGSIS can take at most 6 credits at other GSIS.
-However, students can only take 3 credits per semester.
+A : Yes, students of KU GSIS can take at most 6 credits at other GSIS.
+However, students can only take 6 credits during the period of regular enrollment.

 A : Yes, students can take ‘Leave of Absence’ for one or two semesters when applying for ‘Leave of Absence’.
 Three semesters in total length of ‘Leave of Absence’ are allowed.
 Students should apply for ‘Leave of Absence’ within the designated application period.

-In case of international students, they have to submit a ‘Leave of Absence form’ to the KUGSIS office and relevant documents to the Seoul Immigration Office with regards to visa issues.
+In case of international students, they have to submit a ‘Leave of Absence form’ to the KU GSIS Administration Office and relevant documents to the Seoul Immigration Office with regards to visa issues.

-*Please note that the scholarship for international students who apply for Leave of Absence may be cancelled.
+*Please note that both the scholarship for international students and D-2 students visa will be cancelled when you apply for Leave of Absence.

 A : In case of Master’s degree program, students who are applicable to one of the following can be exempted from the general exam.